HomeProgrammesNursingBachelor of Nursing

 Learning Facilities

-From 2023 our nursing, medical imaging, social services, and healthcare ākonga will be learning in Te Whaioranga, the purpose-built healthcare education centre for UCOL Te Pūkenga Manawatū.
+As a nursing student, you will learn alongside enrolled nursing, medical imaging, social services, and other healthcare ākonga in Te Whaioranga, the purpose-built healthcare education centre for UCOL Manawatū.
 This state-of-the-art learning environment enables our nursing, medical imaging, social services and healthcare ākonga to learn across disciplines and functions, familiarising them with real-world practices and ensuring they become ‘workforce-ready’ graduates.

-Wairarapa and Whanganui campuses have fully equipped simulation and skills labs.
+If you are based in Wairarapa or Whanganui, you will learn in the fully equipped simulation and skills labs on each campus.
 These simulation labs have the capability to run high-fidelity simulations using our mannequins and software to provide real-life and real-time responses to interventions.
 Our classroom spaces are flexible and able to accommodate all types of learning including online and blended delivery.
 This will prepare our ākonga with real-world practices, ensuring they become ‘workforce-ready’ graduates.

 Domestic Entry Requirements